 Catch an open air bus tour of the island at the cruise dock.
 De Palm Tours arranges most of the large bus tours of the island.
 Or, book a 4×4 excursion around the island.
 Read our Aruba 4×4 Adventure blog too.
 Sights you’ll see include:

 Aruba has weather with temperatures that are almost the same all year long.
-October through December is their rainy season.
-Aruba is too far south to get caught up in Caribbean hurricanes March is probably the best time to visit Aruba for good weather.
+October through December is the rainy season.
+Aruba is too far south to get caught up in Caribbean hurricanes.
+March is probably the best time to visit Aruba for good weather.

 Visit Aruba – Transportation